canhassancode/product-search-platform/README.md

 ### 8. Other decisions

 - Using `husky` for pre-commit checks as this is trunk-based-development.
+- Testing: Include tests for lower-level functions such as the product-loader within `/lib`.
+With a single E2E test for confidence.
 - Using `swc/jest` over `ts-jest` for lightning-fast speeds on local tests.

 ## 👤 Author